typedb/typedb-docs/03-client-api/00-overview.md

 All Grakn Clients share a common architecture.
 Simply put, the main components of a Grakn client are the `client` itself, `session` and `transaction`.

 ### Client
 A client is responsible for connecting to the [Grakn Server](/docs/running-grakn/install-and-run#start-the-grakn-server).
-We would then use this connection to manage databases and open sessions.
+We then use this connection to manage databases and open sessions.

 ### Session
 A session is responsible for connecting our application to a particular database.
-This connection would then allow opening transactions to carry out queries.
+This connection then allows opening transactions to carry out queries.
 We can think of a session as a two-way long-lasting tunnel that connects our application to a particular database on the Grakn server.

 ### Transaction
 A transaction is responsible for performing write and read operations over the concept types and instances within the connected database.
 When executing a query to retrieve data, an iterator is returned, which can then be lazily consumed to execute a request on the server to return the next concrete result.